python/cpython/Doc/library/http.cookiejar.rst

 Implements the standard rules for accepting and returning cookies.

-Both :rfc:`2965` and Netscape cookies are covered.  :rfc:`2965` handling is switched off by default.
+Both :rfc:`2965` and Netscape cookies are covered.
+RFC 2965 handling is switched off by default.

 The easiest way to provide your own policy is to override this class and call